-Framestudio is a small SF Bay Area-based studio led by Chad DeWitt.
+Framestudio is a small SF Bay Area-based architecture studio.
 Working primarily in the field of residential design (and the occasional commercial commission).
 We build European-style energy-efficient homes as well as additions and interior refurbishments.

-We have a penchant for Bay Area modernist architecture and have restored and reinvented works by notable architects Joseph Esherick, Timothy Pfluger, and Henry Hill.
+We have a penchant for Bay Area modernist architecture and have restored and reinvented works by notable architects Joseph Esherick, William Turnbull, Charles Moore, and Henry Hill.

 Framestudio is also a proud thought-leader in the area of aging in place with our latest endeavor, Forever Home.
 We believe our built environment should be ready to receive us at all stages of our lives and that thoughtful architecture and design can play a vital role in promoting health, happiness and longevity.

 As the Bay Area ceramicist Edith Heath once said, "Design is a system of values."
 We couldn't agree more.

 At Framestudio our values are human values.
 After all, good design is that which supports us and our well-being.
 It should be thoughtful, intuitive and long-lasting.
 That’s why we believe in looking towards the past as much as looking to the future for inspiration, being careful not to forget that simple, common-sense solutions have served us well for years.

 We also believe technology should make our lives easier and give us more time to spend doing the things we love.
 It should be unobtrusive and our homes should appear to be no more complex than the homes of our grandparents.
 Spending money isn't a contest: we prioritize elements that you interact with tactilely on a daily basis.